Skip to content Hiking

 Alta Lakes.
 Ridge Trail 2 miles

-For hiking only and beginning at Station San Sophia, this 2-mile trail drops 1,000 feet to Station Mountain Village and Mountain Village Center.
-With its valley views and peaceful switchbacks throughout the aspen forest, and benches to rest while taking in the surroundings, this trail is a local favorite.
+This hiking-only trail begins at Station San Sophia, dropping over 1,000 feet over the course of 2 miles down to Station Mountain Village and Mountain Village Center.
+With its valley views and peaceful switchbacks throughout the aspen forest, this trail is a local favorite.
 Do watch for a fork in the trail about 0.2 miles below the radio tower as the route to the right is more rocky and steep.

 Sheridan Trail 2 miles